mypalmike/chessbot2020/README.md

 ## Status

 It basically works.
-It is not routinely running on twitter yet.
+It is not routinely running on twitter yet, so don't try to play it quite yet.

 ## How to play chess on twitter

-Tweet something like "Hey @chessbot2020 please start a new game against @otherUsername239814"
+Once it is live (It's not yet!), just tweet something like "Hey @chessbot2020 please start a new game against @otherUsername239814"

+The bot will show a new game board and your opponent will have the first move.

+When it's your turn, just reply to the bot with a chess move.
+Both [Standard Algebraic Notation (SAN)](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) and [Universal Chess Interface (UCI)](https://en.wikipedia.org/wiki/Universal_Chess_Interface) notation should work.
+If you're confused, just look at the grid.
+You can generally just type the starting and ending coordinates, like "e2e3" for moving a pawn forward.

 ## FAQ